-I’m Joel Izlar (my last name rhymes with the licorice candy Twizzler) and welcome to my personal site.
+I’m Joel Izlar (for American visitors, my last name rhymes with the licorice candy Twizzler) and welcome to my personal site.

 If you’ve accidentally come across this page — or even intentionally for that matter — I must warn you that it’s pretty boring.

 I’m a Dad, social scientist, educator, tea head, noise rock enthusiast, and manic depressive.
 My pronouns are he/him.

-I have a decade of experience as a community worker and organizer and have worked with a number of community organizations in the US Deep South focused on ecosocial welfare, mutual aid, poverty, homelessness, food justice, immigration, youth, elders, digital justice, ecosocial justice, and economic justice.
-I now spend my time researching, teaching, and publishing on community work.
+I have over a decade of experience as a community worker in the US Deep South where I’ve focused on ecosocial welfare, mutual aid, and justice.
+I now spend most my time researching, teaching, and publishing on ecosocial community work.
 I am currently a PhD Candidate in Social Work at the University of Georgia (US).

 I was trained in the feminist, participatory tradition, where the focus is on organizing community, not community organizing.

 I believe that long-term, project-based organizing based upon mutual aid acts as a more reliable model for lasting social change than common methods that emphasize top-down, masculinist, short-term “battles” and “wins.”

-If you would like to support my work, please consider contributing to my tip jar.
+If you would like to support my work, you can contribute through Liberapay or BTC: bc1q5sjlhltwane9v2y7cystfu30zqlv37mz0eycwg

 Unless otherwise noted, all site content is licensed under the Creative Commons-Attribution-Noncommercial-No Derivatives 4.0 International Public License.